2013 South Korea cyberattack: Response

-Following the hacking in June there was further speculation that North Korea was responsible for the attacks.
-Investigators found that “an IP address used in the attack matched one used in previous hacking attempts by Pyongyang.”
-Park Jae-moon, a former director-general at the Ministry of Science, ICT and Future Planning said, “82 malignant codes [collected from the damaged devices] and internet addresses used for the attack, as well as the North Korea's previous hacking patterns," proved that "the hacking methods were the same" as those used in the 20 March cyber attacks.
+Following the hacking in June, there was further speculation that North Korea was responsible for the attacks.
+Investigators found that "an IP address used in the attack matched one used in previous hacking attempts by Pyongyang."
+Park Jae-moon, a former director-general at the Ministry of Science, ICT and Future Planning, said, "82 malignant codes [collected from the damaged devices] and internet addresses used for the attack, as well as North Korea's previous hacking patterns," proved that "the hacking methods were the same" as those used in the 20 March cyber attacks.

-With this incident, the Korean government publicly announced that they would take charge of the “Cyber Terror Response Control Tower” and along with different ministries, the National Intelligence Service (NIS) will be responsible to build a comprehensive response system using the “National Cyber Security Measures.”
+Following this incident, the Korean government publicly announced that they would take charge of the "Cyber Terror Response Control Tower".
+Along with different ministries, the National Intelligence Service (NIS) will be responsible for building a comprehensive response system using the "National Cyber Security Measures."

-The South Korean government asserted a Pyongyang link in the March cyberattacks, which has been denied by Pyongyang.
-A 50-year-old South Korean man identified as Mr. Kim is suspected to be involved in the attack.
+The South Korean government asserted a Pyongyang link in the March cyberattacks, which was denied by Pyongyang.
+A 50-year-old South Korean man identified as Mr. Kim was suspected to be involved in the attack.

 Appearance in the South Korean National Geographic

-The South Korean National Geographic published cyber terror as one of the top 10 keywords of 2013 due to these attacks.
+The National Geographic Channel Korea listed "cyber terrorism" among its top 10 keywords of 2013 due to these attacks.